GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 (![image](https://user-images.githubusercontent.com/72948843/204861226-bc6958ba-6725-4279-9a89-54c771045cab.png))

-Next login to heroku in the terminal:
+Next login to Heroku in the terminal:

 ![image](https://user-images.githubusercontent.com/72948843/204874022-6bac6a23-8ee7-4ad2-acd4-17552d70dd39.png)(I used the command with -i on the end in gitpod)